Umpqua Valley Arts seeks vendors for Summer Arts Festival

 The Umpqua Valley Arts Association is seeking vendor applications for the Summer Arts Festival, scheduled for June 25-27.
-Applications are due by June 1, though early bird prices are available for applications submitted by Monday.
+Applications are due by June 1.
 Apply at www.bit.ly/3a7Eg0A.

 More information, including vendor pricing, available at uvarts.com/summer-arts-festival/vendor-information